cytechmobile/radicle-github-actions-adapter/docs/project_setup.md

 ## Project Setup

-In order to setup a project/repository to work with the Radicle Github Adapter we must add some metadata within the repo about the Github Repository (workspace & repo name).
-We must also be able to push any change to both the Radicle forge and the Github forge at the same time.
+In order to setup a project/repository to work with the Radicle GitHub Adapter we must add some metadata within the repo about the GitHub Repository (workspace & repo name).
+We must also be able to push any change to both the Radicle forge and the GitHub forge at the same time.

 This can be done manually by following the manual steps bellow or by using the script provided with